 From early 2017, celebrities and social media ‘influencers’ can no longer post content that they have been paid to publish without mentioning that it is a sponsored post.

-How many times have we seen a celebrities tweet and wondered why they were so obsessed with a particular brand of gummy vitamins or expensive sports shoes.
-Charlie Sheen’s sponsored tweet looking for an intern was one of the most talked about promotional tweets in the history of ad tweets and garnered a ridiculous three hundred thousand views.
+How often have we seen celebrities tweet and wondered why they were so obsessed with a particular brand of gummy vitamins or expensive sports shoes.
+Charlie Sheen’s sponsored tweet looking for an intern was one of the most talked-about promotional tweets in the history of ad tweets and garnered a ridiculous three hundred thousand views.
 Around eighty-two thousand of those people applied for the job.

-The Canadian advertisement industry’s governing body Advertising Standards Canada is now revising its rules regarding social media celebrities, bloggers, and other online influencers who are paid to post content and favourable reviews of products.
+The Canadian advertisement industry’s governing body, Advertising Standards Canada, is now revising its rules regarding social media celebrities, bloggers, and other online influencers paid to post content and favourable reviews of products.
 The new rules will require the ‘influencers’ to disclose whether the content they post is advertising.
-They will have to disclose if they have received payment, or free products in return for mentioning the product or service on social media.
+They will have to disclose if they have received payment or free products in return for mentioning the product or service on social media.

-Whether sponsored posts are growing or not, it is only fair that customers know exactly what they are watching, a paid advertorial or a real and honest job.
+Whether sponsored posts are growing, it is only fair that customers know exactly what they are watching, a paid advertorial or a real and honest job.